T.rex Discovery Centre

 The T.rex Discovery Centre is a natural history museum located in Eastend, Saskatchewan, Canada, and housed in a building designed by Stantec.
-The T.rex Discovery Centre was opened to the public in 2001, and was intended house a number of fossils, including the remains of a Tyrannosaurus nicknamed "Scotty" which was found nearby in 1991.
+The T.rex Discovery Centre was opened to the public in 2001, and was intended to house a number of fossils, including the remains of a Tyrannosaurus nicknamed "Scotty" which was found nearby in 1991.
 Management of the T.rex Discovery Centre was assumed by the Royal Saskatchewan Museum in 2013.

 History

 The idea for a world-class facility to house the fossil record of southwest Saskatchewan began in 1988.
 Through a series of public meetings, the Town of Eastend, Saskatchewan identified a need for a palaeontological centre to showcase the rich fossil record of the Frenchman River Valley and the Cypress Hills.
 The T.rex Discovery Centre opened in 2001 in the Frenchman River Valley, about 25 km southeast of Eastend.
 On February 14, 2013 the Royal Saskatchewan Museum assumed operations of the T.rex Discovery Centre.